christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 3. Decide if unknown file types should be processed
 4. Monitor progress in the notification area

+### NEW: Dry Run Mode
+To analyze files without modifying them:
+1. Choose "Dry Run" from the sidebar or command palette
+2. Select a file or glob pattern
+3. View detailed statistics about what would be removed
+4. Make informed decisions before actual comment removal

 ## Technical Details

-Comment Cleaner Pro uses a sophisticated regex-based parsing system to identify and remove comments while preserving code structure.
+Comment Cleaner Pro uses a sophisticated object-oriented architecture with dedicated language handlers to identify and remove comments while preserving code structure.
 The extension:

 - Handles nested comment structures
 - Preserves important comments like license headers when configured
 - Detects and properly processes character escapes in strings
 - Maintains code indentation and whitespace
+- Provides accurate line count reduction statistics

 ## Performance Considerations

 - **Large Files**: Processing is optimized but may take longer with extremely large files
 - **Memory Usage**: Minimal memory footprint even when processing multiple files
 - **Workspace Impact**: Non-destructive operation with backup options
+- **Multi-threading**: Efficiently processes multiple files in parallel

 ## FAQ

 **Q: Does Comment Cleaner Pro modify my original files?**
-A: Yes, but you can enable backups which create `.bak` files before processing.
+A: Yes, but you can enable backups which create `.bak` files before processing, or use the new Dry Run mode to preview changes without modifying files.

 **Q: Can I undo the comment removal?**
 A: If you've enabled backups, you can restore from the `.bak` files.
 Standard undo operations work for single file processing if you haven't saved yet.

 **Q: Does it work with all programming languages?**
 A: It supports 20+ major languages.
 For unlisted languages, you can try the "force" option, but results may vary.

+**Q: How do I see what would be removed without actually removing comments?**
+A: Use the new Dry Run feature, which analyzes files and shows detailed statistics without modifying them.

 ## Privacy & Security